rodolformelo/LogoDetection/README.md

 # LogoDetection
-Brand Logo Detection Tensorflow (2) Object Detection API-  Project for Bocconi's Deep Learning Course
+Brand Logo Detection using Tensorflow (2) Object Detection API as part of the Final Project for Bocconi's Deep Learning Course.